ryancole/formscript.js/readme.md

 });
 ```

-## Why?!?

-A particular project called for dynamic web forms that could also be queried on, once submitted, based on the given field names and values.
-Think about a ticket system in which the end users get to also specify the ticket's fields when then open a new ticket.

 ## Naming Convention

 In order for `FormScript` to convert a Javascript Object into an HTML Form, the Object must follow a particular naming convention.